 CEO & Creative Director

-Responsible for the day to day running of the good ship Graffiti, Lynn works across finance, fundraising, communications, human resource and governance, and has a deep, sometimes worrying, adoration for colour-coded spreadsheets.
+Responsible for the day to day running of the good ship Graffiti, Lynn works across finance, fundraising, communications, human resources and governance, and has a deep, sometimes worrying, adoration for colour-coded spreadsheets.

-Lynn was previously based in London for 16 years, working with Amnesty International in Creative Partnerships and Artist Relations managing campaigns with artists across the creative spectrum, and at Franses in Social Impact & Philanthropic engagement, before returning to her hometown of Cork in 2017.
+Lynn was previously based in London for 16 years, working with Amnesty International in Creative Partnerships and Artist Relations managing global campaigns with artists across the creative spectrum, and at Franses in Social Impact & Philanthropic Engagement, before returning to her hometown of Cork in 2017.